Last updated Jan 24, 2019

 - Ultrasound assessment of two major arteries, the carotid arteries, that run either side of the neck to the brain

-Recruitment will continue in the north west of England, and will roll out to the south (Reading) and the north (Newcastle) over the coming year.
+Recruitment will continue in the north west of England, and has begun in Reading and Newcastle).

 Listen to Professor Cathie Sudlow discuss what happens if a potentially serious abnormality is spotted during the scanning procedure